 Get cool, calm relief delivered to your door!

 Looking for the chill without the high?
 Reset your equilibrium with Sunday Scaries CBD, delivered right to your door.
-Whether your jam is CBD gummies or THC-free CBD oil, you can get relief without ever leaving the house.
+Whether your jam is CBD gummies or CBD sleep oil, you can get relief without ever leaving the house.

 Check out all CBD products and save 20% off with free shipping when you subscribe and save!